Lisa Aston Michael - Medium I Healer I Animal Communicator I Podcaster

 MISSION STATEMENT

 It is my vision that pet owners who have lost a beloved pet will not only be able to cope with and heal after the loss of their animal companion, they will also be able to use the loss of their animal friend as a catalyst for personal transformation.
-This vision is born out of many years of spiritual practice combined with the personal loss of several pets.

 Picture